 British Values

-The DfE have recently reinforced the need to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.'
+The DfE have recently reinforced the need ‘to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.'
+Actively promoting the values means challenging opinions or behaviors in school that are contrary to fundamental British values.
+At Hollybush Primary School these values are reinforced regularly and in the following ways:

 Democracy

+Every year the children decide on their class rules and expectations as a team.
+All children are involved in the drawing up of these agreements.
 The children have lots of opportunities to share their views and have a voice.
 There is a school council with elected members who meet to discuss issues raised in the class councils.
 The school council is provided with a budget which they can use to make changes agreed in these meetings.
 There are also school food ambassadors who work together to improve the lunch time experience for all pupils.
+Pupils are always listened to by adults and are taught to listen carefully and with respect to each other.

 The Rule of Law